Fluid-Rock Geochemistry and Biomineralogy

 News and Updates

-- October 2013 - Sarah's work on the geochemistry of mass extinctions in the Late Devonian (a collaboration with Dr. Johnny Waters and a UNESCO-sponsored team of international researchers) highlighted in the Appalachian News.
+- December 2013 - Sarah's work on the geochemistry of mass extinctions in the Late Devonian (a collaboration with Dr. Johnny Waters and a UNESCO-sponsored team of international researchers) highlighted in Science Daily.

 - August 2013 - Sarah traveled to Kunming, China to participate in the NSF- and CNSF-sponsored Sino-US Critical Transitions Workshop: History of Life Evolution in Critical Geological Periods workshop.
 She presented her collaborative work with Dr. Johnny Waters on the geochemistry of the Frasnian-Fammenian extinction.